Sustainability Undergraduate Research in Geoscience and Engineering Program

 SURGE 2024 applications open December 1st, 2023 and close February 1st, 2024.

 SURGE supports diverse perspectives in sustainability, energy, engineering, and the Earth sciences.
 Because we all live on this planet.

-The underlying philosophy of SURGE is to train students by creating a supportive and rigorous work environment.
-We set high expectations for our scholars: To prepare them for a potential career in the field of geoscience and engineering, while ensuring that they get the most from their stay at Stanford.
-We are committed to advancing a culture of inclusion, respect, accessibility, and empowerment for all the program participants.
+SURGE aims to train students by creating a supportive and rigorous work environment at Stanford.
+We set high expectations for our scholars to prepare them for a potential career in the field of geoscience and engineering.
+We are committed to advancing a culture of inclusion, respect, and access for all the program participants.